Security of device-independent quantum key distribution protocols: a review: Outlook

-Beside relaxing the requirements on the devices by introducing more characterisation, one could also introduce computational assumptions on the devices, as studied in~\cite{metger2021device}.
-Those computational assumptions allowed the protocol in that work to achieve device-independent security without a no-signalling condition.
+Besides relaxing the requirements on the devices by characterising them more fully, one could also introduce computational assumptions on the devices, as studied in~\cite{metger2021device}.
+Those computational assumptions allowed the protocol in that work to achieve device-independent security without enforcing the no-signalling condition.
 This could hence serve as an alternative to closing the locality loophole (or otherwise ensuring that the device inputs do not leak), although it would still be important to impose the condition that the device outputs are not leaked.